madhur4444/356Project/README.md

 `$ make client`: Starts running the client

+`$ make test`: Runs the test suite for the client and the server

 `$ make testClient`: Runs the test suite for the client

 `$ make testServer`: Runs the test suite for the server